-The RW framework was selected to enable the feature engineering since the netflow data represents a time-series given that they occur at a given time and the connections occur sequentially (one connection opens, the a second connections opens, then the first closes, then a third connection opens, etc…).
+The RW framework was selected to enable the feature engineering since the netflow data represents a time-series given that they occur at a given time and that the connections occur sequentially (one connection opens, then a second connections opens, then the first closes, then a third connection opens, etc…).

-Given that the netflow data represents two time-series, two approaches can be employed to engineer features, a connection based RW where the size is the number of connections and a time based RW where the size is the fixed time delta between the target netflow and the trailing netflows in the RW (for example connection size of 10 000 netflows and a time size of 10 minutest).
+Since the netflow data represents two time-series, two approaches can be employed to engineer features: a connection based RW where the size is the number of connections; and a time based RW where the size is the fixed time delta between the target netflow and the trailing netflows in the RW (for example connection size of 10 000 netflows and a time size of 10 minutes).

 Additionally, given the bidirectional nature of internet communication, both forwards (source -> destination) and reverse (destination -> source) features can be calculated for each target netflow through the RW approach.

-Therefore, for each target netflow table 1 show the four categories of engineered features generated by the RW approach as applied to this project.
+For each target netflow, Table 1 shows the four categories of engineered features generated by the RW approach as applied to this project.

-Table 1: Categories of Engineered Feature
+Table 1: Categories of Engineered Features